 - Topic A is under discussion.

-This sort of “reasoning” is fallacious because changing the topic of discussion does not count as an argument against a claim–again, the only point that should matter in an argument is quality and quantity of evidence.
+This sort of “reasoning” is fallacious because changing the topic of discussion does not count as an argument against a claim — once again, the only point that should matter in an argument is the quality and the quantity of evidence.

 Anti-vaccine activists use this quite a bit in their arguments about the safety and effectiveness of vaccines.
 A red herring argument often used would take this form:

 - Anti-vaxxer — vaccines cause autism.